huggingface/blog/megatron-training.md

 ## Why Megatron-LM?

 Before getting into the training details, let’s first understand what makes this framework more efficient than others.
-This section is inspired by this great [blog](https://huggingface.co/blog/bloom-megatron-deepspeed) about BLOOM training in [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed), please refer to it for more details as this blog is intended to give a gentle introduction to Megatron-LM.
+This section is inspired by this great [blog](https://huggingface.co/blog/bloom-megatron-deepspeed) about BLOOM training with [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed), please refer to it for more details as this blog is intended to give a gentle introduction to Megatron-LM.

 ### DataLoader